+Students will study four elective courses during the year, which are run two per semester.
 All students will study a common Digital Technologies course and will choose from options in Design Technologies, Visual Arts and Performaing Arts.
-Each of these courses will be studied intensively for a whole term

 We try to give as many students their preferred subjects as possible.